 To access the beach, go uphill from Pile gate about 70 meters and turn to the street of Dante Alighieri to get to Gradac park.
 When on Gradac, follow the narrow path going downhill to the seashore.
 When you see the Church of Saint Mary, you are basically there.

 The beach facilities include free freshwater showers and toilets, and a small local cafe-bar serving pretty cheap basic refreshments and snacks.

 9. Banje Beach

 If you have been reading about Dubrovnik beaches, most probably you have heard of Banje Beach.
 This beach isn’t one of the best beaches in Dubrovnik by any means.
 The reason for its popularity is simply because it is the most convenient one, only 10 minutes walk from the Old Town, and it has stunning views of the city walls.

 Its location means it’s great if you have a few hours to kill in Dubrovnik and fancy a bit of sunbathing or a quick dip.

 If you are looking for something more secluded and quiet you should skip this one because it is always crowded.

 Banje Beach is split into two sections:

-One half of the beach is reserved for East-West restaurant lounge and club, which has its own reception, pricey sun deck and sun umbrella rentals, baldachins rentals etc as well as food and drink.
+One half of the beach is reserved for the East-West restaurant lounge and club, which has its own reception, pricey sun deck and sun umbrella rentals, baldachins rentals, etc as well as food and drink.
 Also, there is a DJ who likes to think he is in an Ibiza club and plays music accordingly to it.

 The rest of the beach is open to the public for free.
 No food or drink offerings, no sun decks or umbrellas.
 Just people on towels sunbathing or taking a dip in the blue sea.